OSU-NLP-Group/UGround/README.md

-The original text is grammatically correct and makes sense.
-However, some minor adjustments can improve readability and consistency.

-**Revised text:**

 # UGround
 This is the official code repository for the project: *Navigating the Digital World as Humans Do: Universal Visual Grounding for GUI Agents*.